support@paycron.com +1-800-982-1372

 Card Networks (Card Associations):

-1. Role: Organizations such as Visa, Mastercard, American Express, and others that establish the rules and standards for payment card transactions.
+1. Role: Organizations such as Visa, Mastercard, American Express, and others establish the rules and standards for payment card transactions.
 Payment Facilitators work within the guidelines set by these card networks.

 Independent Sales Organizations (ISOs) and Sales Agents: